microsoft/PowerStig/CONTRIBUTING.md

 ### Pick an Issue

-Issues that are currently up-for-grabs are tagged with the ```help wanted``` label.
+Issues that are currently up-for-grabs are tagged with the ```help wantedlabel.

-If you find an issue that you want to work on, but it does not have the ```help wanted``` label, make sure to read through the issue and ask if you can start working on it.
+If you find an issue that you want to work on, but it does not have the ```help wantedlabel, make sure to read through the issue and ask if you can start working on it.

 ### Fork a Respository